mismail-research/enterprise-business-management-system/README.md

 It provides an example of integrating web application development, domain modeling, database access, authentication, client-side application components, and application logging within a single structured system.

+This repository is presented as a professional software-development portfolio project demonstrating practical experience in designing and implementing enterprise-oriented applications.

 ## License

 No open-source license has been specified for this repository.